rvcabc/scs/readme.md

 ## What is it?

+*This is my first practical (at least for me) program.
+I am trying to learn basic/advanced shell scripting methods to help better my career.
+I appriciate any help and or guidance along the way*

 Server connection Script, or scs, is a lazy mans ssh connection tool to help eleviate some of the tedious connections settings.
 Instead of using code like `ssh -P xxx -i /location/of/key user@example.com` and having to remember every line for each server, or having to manually add new Hosts to the `.ssh/config` file for each server, this script will help.

 Everytime you launch scs, it will prompt you will a few choices of what you'd like to do.
 Things like;